processity/dreamhouse-audicity/README.md

     cd dreamhouse-audicity
     ```

-1. Authorize your Trailhead Playground or Developer org and provide it with an alias (**mydevorg** in the command below):
+1. Authorize your Trailhead Playground or Developer org and provide it with an alias (**dreamhouse-audicity-devorg** in the command below).
+Note this command launches a browser window and you must successfully login to the org to complete the process.
+If you do not complete the login successfully, the subsequent commands will not function:

     ```
-    sf org login web -s -a mydevorg
+    sf org login web -s -a dreamhouse-audicity-devorg
     ```

 1. Run this command in a terminal to deploy the app.